 In previous years, the gap was significantly larger.
 Medicare has narrowed the gap over last few years.
 However, 25% of an expensive drug can still be a large monthly expense.

 Many seniors qualify for additional subsidies.
-The federal government program aimed at helping senior reduce the price the cost of drugs is called Extra Help.
-Each state has it own additional program.
+The federal government program aimed at helping seniors reduce the cost of drugs is called Extra Help.
+Each state has its own additional program.
 The New York State program is called EPIC (Elderly Pharmaceutical Insurance Coverage).

 In this phase, you will pay 5% of all covered drugs.